jackyzha0/quartz/content/epistemic/universal/logic.md

 ---
 title: Logic
 ---
-Logic is the universal study of true and false propositions.
+Logic is the universal inquiry of true and false propositions.